-The Group is committed to setting up of a long term supply and demand cooperation relationship, strictly selecting suppliers and prudently considering the certifications in relation to product quality and environmental protection.
-The Group also regularly assesses suppliers to establish a stable supply chain.
+The Group is committed to setting up of a long term supply and demand cooperation relationship, strictly selecting suppliers and prudently considers the inherent environment and social risk.
+Risk assessment is conducted in terms of certifications in relation to product quality, pricing, stability of delivery, reliability, reputation and environmental protection.
+The Group also assesses suppliers annually to establish a stable supply chain.
 In case of disqualified supplier, the Group, upon confirmation through inspection, will immediately terminate the contract and solve the problem to ensure product quality.